tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Implementations MUST NOT send an SSL version 2.0 compatible CLIENT-HELLO.
 Implementations MUST NOT negotiate TLS 1.3 or later using an SSL version 2.0 compatible CLIENT-HELLO.
-Implementations MAY accept an SSL version 2.0 compatible CLIENT-HELLO in order to negotiate older versions of TLS, however this is not recommended.
+Implementations are NOT RECOMMENDED to accept an SSL version 2.0 compatible CLIENT-HELLO in order to negotiate older versions of TLS.

 Implementations MUST NOT send or accept any records with a version less than { 3, 0 }.

 The security of SSL 3.0 {{SSL3}} is considered insufficient for the reasons enumerated